DCC-Lab/PyHardwareLibrary/README-USB.md

             print(usbDevice)
 ```

 I connected a Kensington Wireless presenter and Laser pointer.
-I get the following **USBDescriptor**, which I commented for clarity:
+I get the following **USB Device Descriptor**, which I commented for clarity:

 ```python
 DEVICE ID 047d:2012 on Bus 020 Address 001 =================